-Receivable in Less Than One Year \$ 3,567,591 Receivable in One to Five Years 3,446,661 Receivable in Greater Than Five Years 550,000 Total Gross Pledges Receivable 7,564,252 Less Allowance for Uncollectible Pledges 279.000 Less Unamortized Discount (Discount Rate of 0.55% to 1.44%) 162,322 Net Pledges Receivable \$ 7,122,930
+Receivable in Less Than One Year \$ 1,678,904 Receivable in One to Five Years 4,174,950 Receivable in Greater Than Five Years 173,860 Total Gross Pledges Receivable 6,027,714 Less Allowance for Uncollectible Pledges 302,000 Less Unamortized Discount (Discount Rate of 1.20% to 2.01%) 221,674 Net Pledges Receivable \$ 5,504,040

-An allowance for doubtful accounts has been established and is updated annually to reflect 5% of the Foundation's outstanding pledge balance, excluding the Prestage Family Department of Poultry Science Endowment for Excellence pledge which the Foundation is reasonably assured of collecting.
+An allowance for doubtful accounts has been established and is updated annually to reflect 5% of the Foundation's outstanding pledge balance.
 Active past due pledges receivable are reviewed twice yearly by the Advancement Services office in order to determine if it is appropriate to write off such pledges.

-Three donors represent approximately \$4.55 million of total undiscounted pledges receivable at June 30, 2016.
+Four donors represent approximately \$3.40 million of total undiscounted pledges receivable at June 30, 2017.